openzipkin/brave/spring-beans/README.md

 * TracingFactoryBean - wires most together, like reporter and log integration
 * RpcTracingFactoryBean - for RPC tagging and sampling policy
 * HttpTracingFactoryBean - for HTTP tagging and sampling policy
+* MessagingTracingFactoryBean - for messaging tagging and sampling policy
 * CurrentTraceContextFactoryBean - for scope decorations such as MDC (logging) field correlation
 * ExtraFieldPropagationFactoryBean - for propagating extra fields over headers, like "customer-id"